-The tube functions with complex electronic equipment (plethysmograph) that cost more than $\notin$ 20,000.
+The tube functions with complex electronic equipment (plethysmograph) that cost more than €20,000.
 As the service-life for the electronic equipment is 10-15 years, the hospitals hesitate to invest in new equipment unless the old one breaks down (Kemi, 2005).
 However, according to the information received in the public consultation, indium-gallium strain gauges can be used also with existing plethysmographs and consequently, there is no need to replace existing devices.

-Considering the additional annualised cost of around $\notin 12$ and considering the relatively high investment cost of more than $\notin 20,000$ of the plethysmographs (dominating the cost per measurement), the indium gallium strain gauges are considered economically feasible alternatives for the users.
+Considering the additional annualised cost of around €12 and considering the relatively high investment cost of more than €20,000 of the plethysmographs

-&lt;sup>67 £595.2 per set of 8 mercury gauges including VAT at 20%
+67 £595.2 per set of 8 mercury gauges including VAT at 20%

-$^{68}$ £691.2 per set of 8 indium gallium gauges including VAT at 20%
+68 £691.2 per set of 8 indium gallium gauges including VAT at 20%